arielmls/hxsg-ai-content-generation/README.md

 ## Endpoints
-### /generate_haller_blog_post/
+### /generate_blog_post/
-Generates blog posts for Haller Enterprises
+Generates blog posts
+#### Input:
-*Input:* (list of strings) List of long tail keywords to use as topics for geenrated blog posts
+- longtail_keywords: (list of strings) List of long tail keywords to use as topics for geenrated blog posts
+- brand: (string) one of "Gem Plumbing and Heating", "Haller Enterprises", "Universe Home Services"

-### /generate_haller_faq/
+### /generate_faq/
-Generates Q&As for Haller Enterprises
+Generates shorter Q&As
+#### Input:
-*Input:* (list of strings) List of long tail keywords to use as topics for short Q&As
+- longtail_keywords:  (list of strings) List of long tail keywords to use as topics for short Q&As
+- brand: (string) one of "Gem Plumbing and Heating", "Haller Enterprises", "Universe Home Services"